clugston-joshua/clugston-joshua.github.io/_posts/2025-12-30-Transmission-Expansion-Planning-Problem.md

 Some important modifications ... [something about how we should be doing generation and transmission planning simulatenously] It is assumed, firstly, that over the next 10 years the load at each bus $n\in\mathcal{B}$ will be tripled, with the peak load being the only factor used to load the transmission lines (??).
 Moreover, it is also assumed that the load will remain constant.
 To service the increased load at each bus, it is further assumed that the number of generators in the system is tripled.

-With regard to generation, all generators are assumed to be committed, however start-up, shutdown, and no-load costs are not considered.
+With regard to generation, all generators are assumed to be committed, however, start-up, shutdown, and no-load costs are not considered.
 For new transmission lines, each new line is assumed to be installed parallel to existing transmission lines, with each of new line considered having similar parameters as the lines they are parallel to.
 In particular, for each line $k\in\mathcal{E}^{\nu}$, the susceptance on line $k$, $B_{k}$, is assumed to be equal to the line in which it runs parallel to.
 Moreover, from this construction, candidate lines should have the same sending bus, $s$, and receiving bus, $r$, as the lines they are parallel to.
 Two types of candidate lines are to possibly be installed: lines with 230 kV rating and lines with 138 kV rating.
 Newly installed lines with 230 kV rating will incur a cost of \$900,000 per mile installed, whereas newly installed lines with 138 kV rating will contribute a cost of \$400,000 per mile installed.
 On the other hand, transformers are assumed to have infinite rating and do not require upgrading over the system's lifetime.
 In total, data is comprised of 229 lines overall, with 109 being new lines in the modified data for potential installation (???).

 For $k \in\mathcal{E}^{\nu}$, $C_{k}^{\text{newline}}$ is obtained by multiplying the length of the in which $k$ is parallel to by the cost of installation of the new line, based on the line rating distinction previously described.
 Moreover, IEEE-RTS-96, as provided by {% cite %}.
 The load on each bus is using the standard apparent power equation